Course Outline

 Requirements

-• A foundational knowledge of Python programming for government applications
+• An understanding of fundamental Python programming for government applications.

-• Practical experience with data analysis or machine learning workflows for government projects
+• Experience with data analysis or machine learning workflows.

-• Familiarity with healthcare data concepts, including Electronic Health Records (EHR) and Fast Healthcare Interoperability Resources (FHIR)
+• Familiarity with healthcare data concepts, such as electronic health records (EHR) and Fast Healthcare Interoperability Resources (FHIR).

 Audience